-See, e.g., Caroline Bradley, Financial Trade Associations and Multilevel Regulation, in Ramses Wessel, Andreas Follesdal & Jan Wouters eds., Multilevel Regulation and the EU: The Interplay Between Global, European and National Normative Processes (2008).
+141 See, e.g., Caroline Bradley, Financial Trade Associations and Multilevel Regulation, in Ramses Wessel, Andreas Follesdal & Jan Wouters eds., MULTILEVEL REGULATION AND THE EU: THE INTERPLAY BETWEEN GLOBAL, EUROPEAN AND NATIONAL NORMATIVE PROCESSES (2008).

-123 See, e.g., Financial Services Authority, Better Regulation Action Plan, London: FSA, December 2005.
+142 See, e.g., Financial Services Authority, Better Regulation Action Plan, London: FSA, December 2005.

-For example, whereas the OCC can fund its own operations from its revenues without depending on Congressional appropriations, the SEC depends on them.
+143 For example, whereas the OCC can fund its own operations from its revenues without depending on Congressional appropriations, the SEC depends on them.

-financial crisis it was not obvious that consumers of financial services generally should care too much about the details of capital adequacy regulation of financial institutions.
+Many areas of financial regulation involve combinations of issues which are technical (and of little obvious interest to consumers) and issues which are directly relevant to consumers.
+Before the financial crisis it was not obvious that consumers of financial services generally should care too much about the details of capital adequacy regulation of financial institutions.
 But as the crisis has unfolded it has become clear that individual consumers' ability to borrow money and the value of their retirement funds were connected in fundamental ways to issues of confidence in financial institutions and the markets.
 Crises clearly complicate regulatory policy-making by politicizing realms which in other times belong to technocrats and those they regulate, but, even in ordinary times, a more effective, and more legitimate, regime for financial regulation might recognize the inherently political (as well as technical) characteristics of financial regulation.